Test cases

 Depending on the test case at hand, the user will be expected to provide the appropriate configuration parameters.
 For example, in a conformance statement for the sender, the applicable test cases will be those defining the sender actor as the SUT, and the “replyToAddress” parameter will need to be entered before starting the test.
 How is the “deliveryAddress” then provided for the simulated receiver actor?
 This can be achieved in two ways:

-• Dynamically by the simulated actor’s messaging handler.
-Using this approach, the test bed, while in its initiation phase, will request configuration properties from the handler that will be mapped to the SUT’s corresponding endpoint (see Endpoints to map simulated actor configuration).
+• Dynamically through a custom messaging handler.
+Using this approach, the test bed, while in its initiation phase, will request configuration properties from the handler that will be mapped to the SUT’s corresponding endpoint (see Endpoints for dynamic configuration values).

 • Statically by defining the endpoint and one or more of its parameters within the test case itself.